bbonev/eoip/README.md

 Install
 -------

-This code was developed on a 3.2.44 linux kernel and tested on the next 3.2.x releases.
-Patches and out-of-tree builds are provided for 3.2/3.16/4.19 kernels.
-It should not be hard to adapt it to different Linux kernels.
+This code was originally developed on a 3.2.44 linux kernel; a single unified source now builds on all supported kernels from 3.2 up to current releases.

 ### Unified out-of-tree build (recommended)

-The `unified/` directory contains a single set of sources (`eoip.c`, `gre.c`, `eoipv6.c`) that builds unmodified on all supported kernels (3.2 up to 7.0+) using `LINUX_VERSION_CODE` conditionals.
-No patching happens at build time and every kernel version gets the same features at the same time. `eoipv6.ko` is built automatically when the kernel has IPv6 support and is fully standalone (it does not need the replacement `gre.ko`):
+The `unified/` directory contains a single set of sources (`eoip.c`, `eoipv6.c`) that builds unmodified on all supported kernels (3.2 up to 7.0+) using `LINUX_VERSION_CODE` conditionals.
+No patching happens at build time and every kernel version gets the same features at the same time.
+Both modules are fully standalone: they do not replace the in-tree `gre` module. `eoip.ko` intercepts its protocol-47 packets with a netfilter hook so standard GRE and PPTP keep working; `eoipv6.ko` uses IPv6 protocol 97 which has no in-tree handler. `eoipv6.ko` is built automatically when the kernel has IPv6 support:

 ````shell
 cd path-to-eoip/unified